hansgutts/LogisticRegression/README.md

 a relatively small dataset such as sklearn's breast cancer dataset (https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html) which only has 30 dimensions and 569 samples run time was noticable.
 Since I intended to do baseline work on a dataset with upwards of 215,000 samples and a feature vector of 61,000 entries this implementation would not be viable.
-This lead me to change the implementation to take advantage of NumPy's efficient row wise operations and vector calculations to drastically improve efficiency (efficiency changes will be calculated later).
+This lead me to change the implementation to take advantage of NumPy's efficient row wise operations and vector calculations to drastically improve efficiency.

 <h2>Adding SciPy Sparse Matrix Support</h2>
 After adding NumPy ndarray support I attempted to work with the dataset discussed below which has 215,000 samples and 61,000 dimensions but I ran